Car Accident Attorney in Michigan

 - Mental or emotional distress

 - Loss of reputation

-For non-economic damages, you and your auto accident lawyers must prove that the accident was the direct result of these mental and emotional consequences.
-This means your evidence must be strong; your auto accident lawyers can help you with this part of your claim.
+For non-economic damages, you and your car accident lawyers must prove that the mental and emotional consequences were the direct result of the car accident.
+This means your evidence must be strong; your car accident lawyers can help you with this part of your claim.

-The automobile accident attorneys at Cochran, Kroll & Associates, P.C., who specialize in auto accident cases are fully informed on Michigan No-Fault Law and are skilled in filing successful first- and third-party claims.
-For a free consultation with one of our auto accident lawyers, contact us today.
+The auto accident attorneys at the law firm of Cochran, Kroll & Associates, P.C., who specialize in car accident cases are fully informed on Michigan No-Fault Law and are skilled in filing successful first- and third-party car accident claims.
+For a free consultation with one of our auto accident attorneys, contact us today.

 We represent claims involving: